webeet-io/_onboarding_portfolio_template/README.md

 npm run build
 ```

-Open `http://localhost:3000` to see your portfolio.
+Open your browser and type `http://localhost:3000` in your URL to see your portfolio.

 ## Customize Your Portfolio